Exeter City F.C.: Return to the Football League (2008–present)

-In pre-season, after a 0–1 friendly loss to Reading, the club went on a short tour in Brazil to commemorate 100 years since they played the Brazil National Football Team.
+In pre-season, the club went on a short tour in Brazil to commemorate 100 years since they played the Brazil National Football Team.
 Exeter drew 0–0 against Fluminense under 23's and then beat sides Tupi and a Rio Cricket Club 2–1 and 3–1 respectively.
-Exeter finished pre-season with 2–0 home losses to Swansea City and Torquay United.

-Exeter City's opening matches of 2014–15 were a 1–1 draw against Portsmouth in League Two and then a 0–2 loss against AFC Bournemouth in the Football League Cup.
-Both matches were played at St James Park.
 In the 2014–15 FA Cup in the first round, they were beaten 1–0 away to Warrington Town, a club 100 places lower than them at that current point in the season.
-The game was also broadcast live on BBC Two.
 The Grecians finished tenth in League Two in 2014–15, their play-off push just falling short in the final few weeks.
 City finished in 14th position in 2015–16, a season that included a memorable 2–2 draw against Premier League Liverpool in the FA Cup.

 In the 2016–17 season, City started badly, and were bottom of the league by November.
-However, a turnaround in form saw Exeter finish 5th in the league, and earn a playoff spot.
+However, a turnaround in form saw Exeter finish 5th in the league, and earn a play-off spot.
 Following a thrilling 3–3 draw in the first leg of the semi-final at Carlisle, the second leg, tied at 2–2, looked destined to go to extra time.
 But, in the 95th minute, Jack Stacey's long range shot with his weak foot fired Exeter into the final, earning them a spot at Wembley.
 The final took place on 28 May, and Exeter faced Blackpool.
 Their hopes for promotion were shattered when they conceded a goal within 3 minutes, and although they equalised, City eventually lost the game 2–1.